-The afternoon register is taken as soon as possible after lunch and any unexpected absences will be investigated by the school office.
+The afternoon register is taken as soon as possible after lunch and no later than 1:30pm.
+Any unexpected absences will be investigated by the school office.

 Procedure for School Office

 Parents are expected to email or telephone the school by 9.30am on the morning of the day of absence to inform the school that their child will be absent.
 They are asked to state a reason.
 These absences are recorded on the school management system (Sims).